 Be an authority on the topic

-Like I said, the impulse to write a self-help book usually comes from having overcome whatever obstacle the book centers on.
+Like I said, the impulse to learning how to write a self-help book usually comes from having overcome whatever obstacle the book centers on.
 Even if you’ve gone through it, did you go through in a way that was successful or enlightening?

-Even if you’ve personally experienced an issue, you should be fairly researched on it before writing a self-help book from a place of authority.
-Interview other people who have gone through similar things, read existing books on the topic, research studies and data related to it–become an expert on that topic.
+Even if you’ve personally experienced an issue, you should be fairly researched on it before writing a self-help book.
+It’s crucial that you write from a place of authority.
+Interview other people who have gone through similar things, read existing books on the topic, research studies and data to become an expert on that topic.

 Read lots of self-help books